Swiss Buttercream · GF (about 10 cups)

 Anyone in the Lexington area can buy matcha at Dong Yang Market off Clay’s Mill.
 Yes, I know it’s a Korean market, but they sell a good quality Japanese brand in a small container.

-After the meringue has cooled and you’ve added all the butter, turn the speed down to low and pour in all of the melted chocolate at once.
-Try and move quickly, the melted chocolate can chip up against the sides of the bowl.
-Once you’ve added all the chocolate, turn the speed up to medium-high for a few seconds and whip until the color is uniform.
+While whipping the meringue, melt 8 ounces milk chocolate and 5 ounces dark chocolate in the microwave, stirring with a spatula every 30 seconds to prevent scorching.
+Once the meringue has cooled and you’ve added all the butter, turn the speed down to low and add the melted chocolate all at once.
+Move quickly, as the melted chocolate can form chips against the side of the bowl.
+Increase the speed to to medium-high and whip until homogenous.

 Nov 11, 2010 · 2:50 PM